-Trigger Warning: This story mentions eating disorders that may be triggering to some.
+Disclaimer: This story contains details pertaining to disordered eating that may be upsetting to some.

 “To exist in a fat body and a thin body in the same lifetime is a truly profound experience.
 And while living in a smaller body certainly comes with certain privileges and perks that I no longer experience as a size 16, I wouldn’t trade my fat body for anything in the world.